aegir-project/documentation/docs/install/upgrade.md

 `drush hostmaster-migrate` will also update the crontab entry for the aegir user.

-The command above will fetch the latest stable Drupal release, so it can simply be run again when a new security release of Drupal is made available.

-If you have customized your Aegir installation and are maintaining your own makefile, you can use the --makefile flag so the platform is created with another makefile than the default.
+If you have customized your Aegir installation and are maintaining your own makefile, you can use the *--makefile* flag so the platform is created with another makefile than the default.
 Be warned that this may create problems if the makefile doesn't include the right Aegir modules.

+If there is a newer release of Aegir than what you have installed, the hostmaster command will fetch the latest stable Drupal release.
+If you have the latest stable version of Aegir already installed, this won't happen because Drupal core changes could affect the stability of the distribution.
+So it cannot simply be run whenever a new security release of core Drupal is made available (unless your instance was installed via the *unstable* channel, which is not recommended).

+To upgrade Drupal core (say for a new security release) while running Aegir stable, this method should work, but make sure to test on a development instance before running on your production environment:

+1. Become the Aegir user.
+    * sudo -Hsu aegir
+1. Upgrade Drupal core.
+    * drush @hostmaster pm-updatecode drupal
+1. Verify the upgraded platform.
+    * drush @platform_hostmaster provision-verify
+1. Verify the Hostmaster site.
+    * drush @hostmaster provision-verify

 Upgrades with Debian packages